 - Frequently backup various versions of business-critical data to a mixture of local and offsite backups.
 If your data is compromised, you ensure that you’re able to revert to a previous version without losing progress.

 - Make sure all applications are updated to take advantage of the most current security features.

 - Take the time to educate your entire team of the dangers of ransomware and ways to avoid it.

 Ready to back up your data to the cloud today?

 Central Data Storage offers a fully supported Backup + Recovery solution for effortless data protection and file restores to accident-proof your business.
 With unlimited storage capacity and exceedingly strong encryption both in transit and at rest at our secure data center, your data will never fall into the wrong hands.
-Try our Backup + Recovery solution for FREE for 30 days!
+Try our Backup + Recovery solution for FREE for one month.